Skip to main content

 Do you have many due dates in the dossiers for which you cannot currently continue working, e.g. due to the holiday absence of a line manager?
 In this case, you can include an "on hold" step.

-1. Go to Application processes in the settings and enter a new pause step.
+1. Go to Application processes in the settings and enter a new Activity step.
 Rename it appropriately (e.g. "On hold") and put it in the right order.

 2. If necessary, enter new mail templates (Settings - Templates Letters/E-Mails) for health letters.